arrlancore/claude-react-template/docs/chat-ui.md

     *   ✅ Opening the `MonacoEditorPanel` from a `ProblemCard` with pre-filled problem details (title, description, starter code for the default language, test cases for display in settings).
     *   ✅ Submitting code from the `MonacoEditorPanel`.
 The submission is then displayed as a new user message in the chat.
     *   ✅ Dynamic display of system test cases (input/output format) in the Monaco Editor Panel settings.
+    *   ✅ Interactive pattern choice buttons with auto-focus and input management.
     *   🚧 Simulated AI responses: The demo uses `setTimeout` and predefined responses/problem data.
 Actual LLM/AI integration is pending.
     *   🚧 Basic DSA Problem structure (`DSAProblem` interface) defined and used, including ID, title, description, starter code, language, and test cases.
     *   💡 **Developer Simulation Triggers:** To facilitate rapid UI development and testing of specific components before full AI/backend integration, the demo page (`app/[locale]/demo-chat/page.tsx`) incorporates keyword-based triggers:
         *   Typing "dsa problem" or "give me a problem" simulates the AI presenting the "Two Sum II" problem, which then allows testing the `ProblemCard` and `MonacoEditorPanel` flow.
         *   Typing "code", "function", or "algorithm" (without "dsa problem") simulates the AI providing a generic JavaScript code block.
+        *   Typing "interactive 1" shows pattern choice buttons with auto-focus and input disable functionality.
-        *   *(Future simulation triggers, e.g., typing "quiz" to show a mock quiz, can be added to streamline development of other interactive components.)*
+        *   *(Future simulation triggers for other interactive components can be added as needed.)*

 ## 3. Target Features for Learning Activities (Derived from User Simulation & Requirements)